 Dillon is also home to the Summit Historical Society's Schoolhouse Museum and several award-winning community parks.
 Tilta-whirls, slides, climbing walls and plenty of picnic space are all part of the fun.
-The Dillon Pavilion and Town Park are great spaces available to rent for weddings or other group get-together’s.
+The Dillon Pavilion and Town Park are great spaces available to rent weddings or other group get-togethers.

 Wedding, group, and special events can be held in the parks.
-Facilities, such as the Marina Park Pavilion, Town Park Pavilion, and Dillon Amphitheatre, area is available for rental.
+Facilities, such as the Marina Park Pavilion and Town Park Pavilion are available for rental.
 Reservations are required 4 weeks in advance and rental fees are listed here.
 Call 970-468-2403 for more information.
 If you are organizing a fundraising event, such as a charity walk or bike ride, you may reserve park facilities.
 This type of event requires a Special Use Permit.

 Explore Each Dillon Park: